Feltre: History

-After the fall of the Western Empire, under which it had developed into a flourishing city, it became a Lombard dominion.
+After the fall of the Western Empire, under which it had developed into a flourishing city, it became an Ostrogoth and later Lombard dominion.
+During the reign of Theodoric the Great, the wealthy class of Feltre was ordered to contribute to the construction of a new city near Trento, the location of which is lost.
+It is notable that the order was given to the citizens, and not the city council of Feltre.
 Later in the Middle Ages, it was ruled by Ezzelino III da Romano, by the Da Camino family, and then by the Scaligers of Verona, from 1315 to 1337.
 Feltre was subsequently under Charles IV, Holy Roman Emperor, the da Carrara and the Visconti until 1404, when, together with Belluno, it was conquered by the Republic of Venice.
 In 1499 it received a new line of walls.

 In 1509 the center of the town was mostly destroyed during battles between the Venetians and the League of Cambrai, and later rebuilt with a characteristic 16th-century style.
 In 1797, after the capitulation of Venice to Napoleon, it was ruled for some time by the French.
 Napoleon made his minister of war, Henri Jacques Guillaume Clarke, Duke of Feltre in 1807.
 After the Congress of Vienna (1814), Feltre was assigned to the Austrian Empire, to which it remained until it was joined to the Kingdom of Italy in 1866.

 It was besieged by Austria during World War I.

 During World War II, Adolf Hitler demanded a meeting with Benito Mussolini to discuss his strategy for defending Italy from the Allied Armies since the Axis armies had just surrendered Tunis to the British Army, giving Allied Armies total control of North Africa.
 This meeting took place on July 19, 1943 in Feltre, Italy.

 Notable people of Feltre include Panfilo Castaldi, printer; Bernardine of Feltre, Friar Minor, missionary and founder of Monti di Pietà; Vittorino da Feltre, humanist educator; Stefano Doglioni, the bebop bass clarinetist; and Morto da Feltre, painter.